GrammaTech/sel/python/README.md

 this interface which we communicate with using JSON formatted input/ output over stdio/stdout or a socket.

-The python AST objects contain a handle attribute representing an object id (oid) on the Common Lisp side of the interface; in essence, the python ASTs are pointers to Common Lisp memory locations.
+The python AST objects contain a oid attribute representing an object id (oid) on the Common Lisp side of the interface; in essence, the python ASTs are pointers to Common Lisp memory locations.
 When calling a python AST method, the oid is serialized to the Common Lisp